From dissipationless to normal diffusion in easy-axis Heisenberg spin chain: Dynamical diffusion in closed systems

 For given $L$, we employ MCLM to calculate canonical ${\cal D}_C(\omega,m)$ and extract dc ${\cal D}_C(\omega\to0,m)={\cal D}_C(m)$ corresponding to different $m$ sectors.
-Results presented in Figs.~\ref{fig2} show parabolic dependence on $m$, particularly for weak $g \ll 1$.
+Results presented in Fig.~\ref{fig2} show parabolic dependence on $m$, at least for $g \ll 1$.
 This can be explained as follows.
-Considered IBP do not conserve $j_E$ and lead to the normal (finite) dc energy/thermal conductivity $\kappa_0$, which scales (as expected from perturbation theory) as $\kappa_{0}\propto 1/g^2$ \cite{jung06,jung07,znidaric20, mierzejewski21}.
-Taking into account the overlap with $j_E$, Eq.~(\ref{mazur}), this leads to the dependence,
+Considered IBP do not conserve $j_E$ and lead to the normal (finite) dc energy/thermal conductivity $\kappa_0$, which scales (as expected from perturbation theory) as $\kappa_{0}\propto 1/g^2$~ \cite{jung06,jung07,znidaric20, mierzejewski21}.
+Taking into account the overlap of the spin current with $j_E$, Eq.~(\ref{mazur}), this leads to the dependence,

-Results in Fig.~\ref{fig2} are very well represented with the parabolic dependence, Eq.~(\ref{dm}), where $\zeta$ is universal for all $g >0$, plausibly still dependent on the type of perturbation, e.g., $\zeta = 2.1$ for $g=\delta h$, but $\zeta = 1.8, 9.0$ for $g=\delta J,\Delta_2$ cases, respectively \cite{supmat}. ${\cal D}_0={\cal D}_C(m=0)$ are weakly $g$ dependent canonical $m=0$ values, extracted from Fig.~\ref{fig1}, and apparently determined by a mechanism unrelated to $j_E$.
+Results in Fig.~\ref{fig2} are well represented with the above dependence, where $\zeta$ appears universal for all $g >0$, plausibly still dependent on the type of perturbation, e.g., $\zeta = 2.1$ for $g=\delta h$, but $\zeta = 1.8, 9.0$ for $g=\Delta_2,\delta J$ cases, respectively (Appendices \ref{app1} and \ref{app2}).
+The ${\cal D}_0={\cal D}_C(m=0)$ represent weakly $g$ dependent canonical $m=0$ values, extracted from Fig.~\ref{fig1}, and apparently determined by a mechanism unrelated to $j_E$.

 It is straightforward to calculate the GC averaged value of ${\cal D}_{GC}$, corresponding to $\langle m\rangle_{GC}=0$ at given size $L$.
 Namely, taking into account $\langle m^2 \rangle_{GC} =1/(4L)$ we get